DevanshuRawal/LeetCode/README.md

 # 🚀 LeetCode Solutions

-Welcome to my LeetCode Solutions repository!

-This repository contains my solutions to LeetCode problems as I practice Data Structures and Algorithms (DSA) using Java.

-## 📌 About

-- 💻 Language: Java , JavaScript , MySql
-- 📚 Platform: LeetCode
-- 🎯 Goal: Improve problem-solving skills and prepare for coding interviews.
-- 🔄 Repository is automatically updated using LeetHub.

-## 📊 Progress

-- ✅ Solving problems consistently
-- 🧠 Covering topics from Beginner to Advanced
-- 🚀 Preparing for Product-Based Companies

-## 📂 Topics Covered

-- Arrays
-- Strings
-- Math
-- Functions
-- Loops
-- Recursion
-- Searching
-- Sorting
-- Linked List
-- Stack
-- Queue
-- Trees
-- Graphs
-- Dynamic Programming
-- Greedy
-- Backtracking
-- Bit Manipulation

----
+Welcome to my LeetCode Solutions repository! 👋

+This repository contains my solutions to LeetCode problems that I solve regularly to improve my Data Structures & Algorithms (DSA), problem-solving, and SQL skills.

+I practice LeetCode using Java, JavaScript, and MySQL, and my solutions are automatically synced to this repository using LeetHub.

+📌 About

+💻 Languages: Java, JavaScript, MySQL
+📚 Platform: LeetCode
+🧠 Focus: DSA, Problem Solving & SQL
+🎯 Goal: Improve coding skills and prepare for technical interviews 🔄 Automation: Solutions are automatically synced using LeetHub

+📊 Progress

+✅ Solving LeetCode problems consistently
+☕ Practicing DSA with Java
+🟨 Practicing problem-solving with JavaScript
+🗄️ Practicing SQL using MySQL
+🧠 Covering topics from Beginner to Advanced
+🚀 Preparing for Software Development & Technical Interviews

+📂 Topics Covered

+🧩 Data Structures & Algorithms
+Arrays
+Strings
+Hash Table
+Linked List
+Stack
+Queue
+Trees
+Graphs
+Recursion
+Backtracking

+⚡ Algorithms & Techniques

+Searching
+Sorting
+Binary Search
+Two Pointers
+Sliding Window
+Prefix Sum
+Greedy
+Dynamic Programming
+Bit Manipulation
+Mathematical Algorithms

+🗄️ SQL / MySQL

+SELECT & WHERE
+JOINs
+GROUP BY
+ORDER BY
+Aggregate Functions
+Subqueries
+String Functions
+Date Functions
+Window Functions

+🔄 Automatic LeetCode Sync

+This repository is automatically updated using LeetHub.

+Whenever I solve a LeetCode problem, the solution is automatically pushed to this GitHub repository, allowing me to maintain a record of my coding practice and progress.

+🎯 Goal

+Practice consistently → Improve problem-solving → Build strong DSA fundamentals → Prepare for technical interviews 🚀

 ⭐ If you find this repository helpful, feel free to star it!